What Clinical Research Really Shows About Probiotics and C. diff Recovery

 Trusted by health professionals, Microbiome Labs is a leader in research-backed, professional-strength probiotics and gut health solutions.

-At our EmbraceHealthNaturals.com store, you’ll find Michelle’s carefully selected Bacillus spore-based probiotics — along with targeted immune and toxin support — all chosen to help restore gut balance, especially after C. diff or antibiotic use.
+At our EmbraceHealthNaturals.com store, you’ll find Michelle’s carefully selected Bacillus spore-based probiotics — along with targeted immune and toxin support — all chosen to support gut balance, especially after C. diff or antibiotic use.

 When you order from us, you’ll also receive: